COSCO SHIPPING Development Announces 2022 Annual Results Focuses on New Ecology and Embraces New Changes

-(30 March 2023, Hong Kong) - COSCO SHIPPING Development Co., Ltd. ("COSCO SHIPPING Development" or the "Company") (SSE: 601866, HKEX: 2866) is pleased to announce the results for the twelve months ended 31 December 2022 (the "Reporting Period") today.
+HONG KONG / ACCESSWIRE / March 30, 2023 / COSCO SHIPPING Development Co., Ltd. ("COSCO SHIPPING Development" or the "Company") (SSE:601866)(HKEX:2866) is pleased to announce the results for the twelve months ended 31 December 2022 (the "Reporting Period") today.
 In 2022, the Company recorded operating revenue of RMB25.465 billion, net profit attributable to owners of the parent company recorded RMB3.923 billion, and the basic earnings per share amounted to RMB0.29.
 The Company plans to distribute a cash dividend of RMB0.087 per share to all shareholders.

 In 2022, the evolution of the world economic changes has accelerated, the global economic development was generally slowing down, and the overall economic operation of China remained stable.
 Under the environment where challenges and opportunities coexist, the shipping market gradually returned to normal and transform and develop towards digital intelligence and low carbon.
 The Company has solidly pushed forward to improve quality and efficiency and stabilize growth, promoted reform and innovation for new development, achieving stability in economic benefits amid market fluctuations.